pinorobotics/msgmonster/README.md

 - `PACKAGE_NAME` - name of the ROS package for which Java classes will be generated

 - `OUTPUT_FOLDER` - output folder where to place all generated Java classes

+Options:

+- `-d` - enable debug mode when all debug logging is stored in "msgmonster-debug.log" file under system temporary directory

 # Examples